 There I was, 19 years old kid, standing in the middle of a kitchen one foot away from an empty notepad.
 Holding a phone in one hand, a pen in the other hand, and struggling to breathe.
 I was trying to look brave, but my tears gave me away.
 I was a brave kid who immigrated to this great country looking for a better life, and there I was, standing in a kitchen looking hopeless and broken.
 I was facing a problem I could not man up my way out of it.

 I did not have the time or money to figure out what happened to me, so I kept myself busy ignoring the beehive in my head.
 I call my anxiety a beehive.
-I always thought if I avoid stressful situations that trigger the hive, the bees would behave.
+I always thought if I avoid stressful situations that trigger the hive, the bees will behave.
 If I trigger the bees, they will attack my sanity.
 So, I worried and lived in fear for a long time because I did not have the tools to deal with them.
 The bees became my friend.
 They would push me to work harder.
 They alert me to avoid certain situations and keep me doubting myself.
 Their doubts were enough to inspire me to get out of bed to be first behind my desk.

-In the last twenty years, I read every personal development book, and neuroscience research to aid me to deal with anxiety.
+In the last twenty years, I read every personal development book and neuroscience research to help me deal with anxiety.
 I formed the framework that allowed me to perform at a high level.
 In a sense, I built a relationship with the beehive, and now we work well together.
 I know of its existence, and they know about my tools.
-What follows are the five practices that I do that allows me to run my business and live my life without any anxiety.
+What follows are the five practices that I do that allow me to run my business and live my life without anxiety.

 These are the exact five practices that I practice daily.
 They prevent me from following the dark path to an irreversible place.